transloadit/uppy/website/src/docs/aws-s3.md

 ## S3 alternatives

 Many other object storage providers have an identical API to S3, so you can use the `@uppy/aws-s3` plugin with them as well.
-To use them with Uppy Server, you can set the `UPPYSERVER_AWS_ENDPOINT` variable to the endpoint of your preferred service.
+To use them with Uppy Companion, you can set the `UPPYSERVER_AWS_ENDPOINT` variable to the endpoint of your preferred service.

 ### DigitalOcean Spaces